danielbrendel/hortusfox-web/CONTRIBUTING.md

 - If required, provide answers to possible questions

 Contributions must comply with open-source definitions and need to be compatible with the projects license.
-Also some principles of selfhosted must be respected.
+Also some principles of self-hosted must be respected.
 These include (but are not limited to) data privacy.

 If you have any questions before submitting a PR, you can first create an issue to get answers.